apify/apify-docs/sources/platform/storage/usage.md

 ### Apify Console {#apify-console}

-To access your storages via the Apify Console, navigate to the [**Storage**](https://console.apify.com/storage) section in the left-side menu.
-From there, you can click through the tabs to view your key-value stores, datasets, request queues and you can click on **API** button in the top right corner to view related API endpoints.
+To access your storages via Apify Console, navigate to the [**Storage**](https://console.apify.com/storage) section in the left-side menu.
+From there, you can click through the tabs to view your key-value stores, datasets, and request queues, and you can click on the **API** button in the top right corner to view related API endpoints.
 To view a storage, click its **ID**.

 ![Storages in app](./images/datasets-app.png)